 SEIU Local 888 Committee on Political Action

 The COPA Committee is made up of members who participate in the union’s political program.
 The committee meets at the union hall on the third Tuesday of every month at 6:00pm to consider candidates, plan for actions and discuss political matters of importance to the union.
 All binding endorsement decisions are made in the COPA committee in consultation with the union officers and the political director.
-To win an endorsement form the COPA committee, a candidate must get a majority of votes plus one.
+To win an endorsement from the COPA committee, a candidate must get a majority of votes plus one.

 The COPA committee is open to all Local 888 members, including staff.
 However when voting on endorsements, only those who contribute to COPA may vote.

 SEIU Local 888 may choose to hold a forum to better educate and involve members in the endorsement process.
 For races like congress, mayor or city council at-large, SEIU Local 888’s COPA Committee may choose to hold a forum.
 The forums are open to all members in good standing to allow them to evaluate candidates based on their support for the issues most important to Local 888 members.
 Those ratings will be considered by the COPE Committee and voted on.